Should Religious Groups be Allowed to Shun?

 Shunning's Devastating Impact

 Ostracism and shunning impose isolation on those subjected to it.
-Imagine losing all your friends in the group you belonged to, or worse still, being completely cut off by your family?
+Imagine losing all your friends in the group you belonged to, or worse still, being completely cut off by your family.

 Now, think about this treatment continuing year-after-year, decade-after-decade, and possibly right up until the moment you die.
 What price can ever be put on all those lost years?
 Something precious has been stolen away from you and you can never get it back.

-Imagine being excluded and missing out on family occasions like births, graduations, weddings, anniversaries and holidays, or family get-togethers and recreation.
+Imagine being excluded and missing out on family occasions like births, graduations, weddings, anniversaries and holidays, or family get-togethers and recreational activities.
 Imagine missing out on time spent with your grown children or your grandchildren.
 Imagine receiving no aid from family if you find yourself in dire straits or with severe health problems.
 Imagine dying without your family around you.

 This is the horrible reality of shunning, a no-man’s-land that cuts to the heart and bone and subjects victims to years of emotional and psychological torment.